Ready to start playing your best golf for 2021 but don’t know how to choose the best golf rangefinders in your journey to greatness?

 If you feel like you can’t ever lock onto the target with a rangefinder and don’t enjoy wearing a watch on the golf course, plenty of players find success with golf GPS devices.

-Whether you decide to go with either route, make sure to read our full post on the best golf GPS devices (watches and handheld devices).
+Whether you decide to go with either route, make sure to read our full post on the best golf GPS devices and our review of the best GPS Golf watches.

 Final Thoughts on Rangefinders